NagiosEnterprises/ncpa/docs/api.rst

             Specify the Nagios critical threshold.*

         unit
-            Expects K (for kilo), M (for mega), G (for giga) and T (for tera).
+            Accepts K (for kilo), M (for mega), G (for giga) and T (for tera).

         delta
-            There are some results that simply counters.
+            There are some results that are counters.
 Specifically, the interface counters simply count the bytes that pass through the interface.
-Set delta=1 for the NCPA server to calculate the change in the counter divided by the amount of time that has past since last check (bytes/sec).
+Set delta=1 for the NCPA server to calculate the change in the counter divided by the amount of time that has past since last check to create bytes/sec.

 Using Nagios Plugins
 --------------------